Same4254/MARS_Assembler/README.md

 - Different panels position
 - Smaller executable size

+## Features included in this custom *custom* version
+- Comment lines with CTRL+/
+- Delete lines with CTRL+d

 ## How to run / compile MARS
 - In order to **run** MARS v4.XX, you must **install [JRE 1.8][9] (Java 8)**
 - In order to **compile** MARS v4.XX, you must **install Java SE 8 (or later) SDK** and **Maven**

- Note: This project currently makes use of the [Intellij IDEA IDE][10]
+ Note: This project currently makes use of the [Eclipse IDE][10]

 ## License
 [MIT][2].
 Check the [LICENSE][3] file.
 All the credits go to the original developers.